visit/citybreak-online-doc/_includes/tracking.md

 FYI:
 * Google tracking is only avaliable in our production environment
 * Avoid to add Google tracking scripts via your template page.
 To avoid risk of double tracking
-* Questions related to the events we provied please contact our support.
+* Questions or feature request related to the events we proved please contact our us.

 ### <a id="view_cart"></a> view_cart - This event signifies that a user viewed their cart.
 Fires on .../basket